netlify/gotrue-js/README.md

 ### Logout a user

-This function sends a POST request to the `/logout` endpoint and clears the session of the current user
+This function removes the current session of the user and log out the user

 `user.logout()`